(Note: You can skip to the TL;DR version below 😉)

 All in all, summarizing your data with Weaviate can be another valuable tool in your toolkit to reduce TL;DRs in our lives.
 By combining the power of vector search with summarization capabilities, Weaviate offers a practical, easy solution to the problem of information overload.

 So instead of slashing your way through thickets of prose to look for the information you need, work smarter!
-Whether it's with generate-openai or sum-transformers - let Weaviate lift you up to give you a bird's eye view of the whole landscape.
+Whether it's with generate-openai

 Bonus: TL;DR version (edited):

-Weaviate can also summarize information during retrieval through the use of its summarizer module, sum-transformers.
+Weaviate can also summarize information during retrieval through the use of its summarizer module, sum-transformers

 This module can shorten a piece of text into a pithy, to-the-point summary by passing the text retrieved from Weaviate to a language model trained specifically for summarization.

 By using Weaviate to summarize your data, you can reduce the amount of too long; did not read (TL;DR) content in your life and reduce the problem of information overload.
-The sum-transformers module uses the bart-large-cnn model by default, with an option for the pegasus-xsum model, but any model from Hugging Face Hub can be used.
+The sum-transformers

 Ready to start building?

-Check out the Quickstart tutorial, and begin building amazing apps with the free trial of Weaviate Cloud Services (WCS).
+Check out the Quickstart tutorial, or build amazing apps with a free trial of Weaviate Cloud (WCD).

 Don't want to miss another blog post?